Little Lion Man: Awards

 The single was ranked first in the Triple J Hottest 100 of 2009, an annual music poll run by Australian national radio station Triple J and described as the largest in the world.
 It would be the last song released by a British act to top the list until 2020, when Glass Animals won with "Heat Waves".

-The song was nominated Grammy Award for Best Rock Song at the 13 February 2011.
+The song was nominated for Best Rock Song at the 53rd Annual Grammy Awards.

 In October 2011, NME placed it at number 43 on its list "150 Best Tracks of the Past 15 Years".